gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The little light on Crusher's regular went out.
 The little lights on *all* of the bots' regulators went out.

-## Chapter 16: The Battle of the Bots
+## Episode 16: The Battle of the Bots

 Maddy charged the bots with a yell.
 *Jump* and she was over Patient.